AlvieTheGreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script14 :Displays lines containing the pattern “root” from the file /etc/passwd script15 :Displays the number of lines that contain the pattern “bin” in the file /etc/passwd script16 :Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd script17 :Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+script14 :Displays lines containing the pattern “root” from the file /etc/passwd script15 :Displays the number of lines that contain the pattern “bin” in the file /etc/passwd script16 :Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd script17 :Displays all the lines in the file /etc/passwd that do not contain the pattern “bin”. script18 :Display all lines of the file /etc/ssh/sshd_config starting with a letter.include capital letters as well